FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-campaign.md

 ## Adding Redirect campaigns
 The `ff-campaign-redirect` element redirects the browser to a destination specified in a redirect campaign.
-If the latest request to FACT-Finder triggered a redirect campaign, all further processing of the response will be suspended and the redirect will happen immediately.
+If the latest request to FactFinder triggered a redirect campaign, all further processing of the response will be suspended and the redirect will happen immediately.

 To ensure it is executed before any other elements, `ff-campaign-redirect` should be placed directly after the opening `<body>` tag.